mitodl/mit-open/README.md

 Additionally, you'll need to set `MAILGUN_RECIPIENT_OVERRIDE` to your own email address so any emails sent from the app will be delivered to you.

+### Enabling article posts
+It is based on text posts but allows the user to add a cover image, provides richer editing capabilities, etc.
+To enable it, run through these steps:

+1. Adjust channel settings to allow article posts.
+This can be done in one of two ways:
+    1. Visit the channel settings page in the running app when logged in as a moderator user.
+        Select the article checkbox under "Allowed Post Types" and save.
+        (There should be an option in the channel page header to visit the settings page, or you can navigate there directly: `/c/<channel_name>/settings/`).
+    1. Update the channel directly in a Django shell:

+        ```python
+        from channels.models import Channel
+        # To allow all post types for the channel...
+        Channel.objects.filter(name="SOME_CHANNEL_NAME").update(
+           allowed_post_types=Channel.allowed_post_types.link | Channel.allowed_post_types.self | Channel.allowed_post_types.article
+        )
+        ```
+1. Set up environment variables for the article UI.
+In `.env`, add:
+    ```python
+    FEATURE_ARTICLE_UI=True
+    # Ask a fellow developer for the following values...
+    CKEDITOR_ENVIRONMENT_ID=...
+    CKEDITOR_SECRET_KEY=...
+    CKEDITOR_UPLOAD_URL=...
+    ```

+### Enabling image uploads to S3

+:warning: **NOTE: Article cover image thumbnails will be broken unless this is configured** :warning:

+Article posts give users the option to upload a cover image, and we show a thumbnail for that image in post listings.
+We use Embedly to generate that thumbnail, so they will appear as broken images unless you configure your app to upload to S3.
+Steps:

+1. Set `MITOPEN_USE_S3=True` in `.env`
+1. Also in `.env`, set these AWS variables: `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_STORAGE_BUCKET_NAME`

+    These values can be copied directly from the Open Discussions CI Heroku settings, or a fellow dev can provide them.

+### Enabling widgets

+To enable channel widgets, run through these steps:

+1. Run the management command to ensure that your channels are properly configured
+    ```bash
+    docker-compose run --rm web ./manage.py backpopulate_channel_widget_lists
+    ```
+1. Add `FEATURE_WIDGETS_UI=True` to your `.env`

 ### Enabling searching the course catalog on opensearch